tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 ![Inter-linking all](assets/chapter-1/inter-linking-all.png)
 *Inter-linking all*

-Search Engine Optimization (SEO), is a field with lots of different opinions what actually helps ranking.
-We didn't have our own – but relied on some expert advice when we created that scheme.
-And that scheme created a huge number of links.
+> Some SEO experts even argue, that this could transfer reputation or "link-juice" from a high-ranked website in one language to the same website in a different language.

+This scheme created not only a number of links but also some problems.
+The number of links that are required for _p_ in _n_ languages is _p x (n<sup>2</sup>-n)_: Each page links to each other page (_n x n_) except to itself (_-n_).
+This scheme is applied to each page.
+If we have a small site in 4 languages with 20 pages, each this amounts to _240_ links.

 First you do not want an editor to have to manually maintain these links – they have to be generated by the system automatically.

 Second, they should be accurate.
-Whenever the system detects a new "relative" to pop up, you want to link it from all other pages with the same content.
+Whenever the system detects a new "relative", you want to link it from all other pages with the same content (but in different language).

-New relatives popped up – but on sites that where supposedly independent.
-So, for instance, when the `de-de/produkte` page was published on the German website, it wasn't immediately visible on the other sites.
+In our project, new relative pages popped up frequently.
+But they didn't materialize as "alternate" links.
+For instance, when the `de-de/produkte` page was published on the German website, it wasn't immediately visible on the other sites.

+The reason was, in our setup the sites were supposed to be independent.
+So a change on the German website did not trigger an in invalidation on the French website.

 You know one solution already how to solve that issue.
 Just decrease the statfileslevel to 2 to broaden the invalidation domain.
-Of course, that also decreases the cache hit ratio and potentially increase the load on the Publish systems.
+Of course, that also decreases the cache hit ratio - especially when publications - and thus invalidations occur more frequently.

-In our case it was even more complicated.
+In our case it was even more complicated:

-Even though we had the same content, the actual brand-names were different in each country.
+Even though we had the same content, the actual not brand-names were different in each country.

 `shiny-brand` was called `marque-brillant` in France and `blitzmarke` in Germany: